e-conomic/timelogger/README.md

 ---

 We realise there are a lot of moving parts to such an application.
-To help, we have scaffolded a .NET Core 1.1 Visual Studio solution containing some basic setup to get you started, and a create-react-app base application, containing some basic components and bootstrap styling to get you started.
+To help, we have scaffolded a .NET Core 2.1 solution containing some basic setup to get you started, and a create-react-app base application, containing some basic components and bootstrap styling to get you started.

 - Styling and graphical design is not that important, we are assesing your ability to craft software and understand the basics - focus on that
 - Do not worry about authentication, imagine your application is already authenticated and simply send a dummy user id between server and client